Education

 Consumer psychology in strategic communication

 Dr. Kim received her Ph.D. in mass communication from the Pennsylvania State University in 2012 after her second master’s degree in mass communication from Kansas State University in 2007.
 Dr. Kim also earned her bachelor’s degree and another master’s degree at Sogang University in Seoul, South Korea, in 2000 and 2002 with an emphasis in film and drama studies.
-Dr. Kim’s research background is in health communication, media effects, and strategic communication.
-Among many different projects, her current work focuses on the effects of new media technology on online users’ perceptions, particularly as they inform individuals’ tendency to share social support online.
-Dr. Kim also investigates interpersonal/extrinsic social influences on health/risk behaviors, including topics of women’s weight management, health stigma reduction, texting while driving and other health-related concerns, with psychological approaches.
-Dr. Kim’s research can be found in major academic journals, including Computers in Human Behavior, Health Communication, Communication Research, American Journal of Health Education and International Journal of Human-Computer Interaction in addition to referred conference proceedings and edited books.
-She teaches courses in public relations and strategic communication at Towson.
-In her spare times, Dr. Kim enjoys watching thriller movies or crime dramas.
-Visit her website to discover more about her teaching and research.
+Dr. Kim's research centers on the development of effective strategies for health promotion and public health education, drawing on the theoretical frameworks of cognitive and social psychology and communication technology.
+Her current work explores how communication technology changes people's mind and behaviors.
+Dr. Kim’s research can be found in major academic journals, including Journal of Health Communication, Health Communication, Journal of Broadcasting & Electronic Media, Computers in Human Behavior, and International Journal of Human-Computer Interaction in addition to referred conference proceedings and edited books.